ARTICLE I. Name

-Active membership shall be open to employees of State or local governments which administer formulate or enforce laws, ordinances, rules, or regulations effecting building construction, fire safety, building maintenance, or land use.
+Active membership shall be open to employees of a State or local governments which administers formulate or enforce laws, ordinances, rules, or regulations effecting building construction, fire safety, building maintenance, or land use.
 A retired State or local government employee may remain an active member provided the member would not qualify for any other membership.

 Section B. Professional Membership

-Professional membership shall be open to any individual, organization, or firm engaged directly or indirectly in the construction industry who is interested in the promotion and improvement of code enforcement.
+Professional membership shall be open to any individual, organization, or firm engaged directly or indirectly in the construction industry who is interested in the promotion and improvement of code compliance.

 Section C. Honorary Membership